This post contains affiliate links.

 Step 4.
 Up Into the Mountains

 Here, it’ll turn into a trail and soon start to go uphill.
 This is the most difficult part of the hike in my opinion, but the view of the mountains is really beautiful.

-After about 45 minutes to an hour you’ll come to the third and final trail split, with a well marked sign announcing a guesthouse and restaurant and pointing you down to the Blue Eye.
-You really can’t miss it.
+After about 45 minutes to an hour you’ll come to the third and final trail split, with a well marked sign announcing a guesthouse and restaurant and pointing you down to the Blue Eye of Theth – you made it!